-These verse contain three stages of how to deal with conflict:
+These verses contain three stages of how to deal with conflict:

 - Verse 16: If the person whose sinned against you won’t listen to you, then meet with them again with a few others too, who can testify in the matter that there is a issue of sin.
 These people need to be witnesses of the matter between the two parties involved.
 The aim is still to help the offender see and understand their sin: to encourage them to repent and to ask for forgiveness.

-- Verse 17: If the person still won’t listen to you and two or three other witnesses, then the offended person should take the matter to the church, that is, the church elders (cf. Matthew 16:19-20).
-If this person persists on refusing to listen and recognising their sin, the church elders can then exercise church discipline in the matter (18:18-20; 1 Corinthians 5:1-5).
+- Verse 17: If the person still won’t listen to you and two or three other witnesses, then the offended person should take the matter to the church, that is, the church elders.
+If this person persists on refusing to listen and recognizing their sin, the church elders can then exercise church discipline in the matter (Matthew 18:18-20; 1 Corinthians 5:3-5).